 Graceful aspen is the most widely distributed tree in North America, growing from Canada, throughout the U.S. and in Mexico.
 These natives are also cultivated as garden ornamentals, usually with branch or root cuttings.
-But aspen seed propagation is also possible if you know how to grow aspens from seeds and you are willing to work at it.
+Aspen seed propagation is also possible if you know how to grow aspens from seeds, and you are willing to work at it.
 For information on getting seeds from aspen trees and when to plant aspen seeds, read on.

 Aspen Seed Propagation

 Most aspen trees cultivated for ornamentals are grown from cuttings.
 You can use branch cuttings or, even easier, root cuttings.
 Aspens in the wild produce new plants from their root suckers making it easy to “find” a new young tree.

 Aspen seed propagation is also common in nature.
 You can start growing aspen seeds in your backyard if you follow a few simple guidelines.

 If you are wondering how to grow aspens from seed, you’ll need to learn what to do and what not to do.
 The primary reason aspen seed propagation fails in nature is inadequate irrigation.

 According to scientific studies by the Forest Service, aspen seeds do not age well.
 If they do not find moist soil rapidly after dispersal, they dry out and lose their ability to germinate.
 When to plant aspen seeds?
 As soon as possible after they mature.

 How to Grow Aspens from Seed

 If you want to know how to grow aspens from seed, you have to understand how the plants grow.
 In early spring, aspen trees produce tiny flowers on catkins.
 You’ll find the catkins growing before the trees leaf out.